Jericho1060/sb-energy-management/readme.md

 ## Memory chip

-On the memory chip, just replace the 1st field with the name `GenModeNb` and set it to `4` (this is the value for auto power)
+On the memory chip, just replace the 1st field with the name `GM` and set it to `3` (this is the value for auto power)

 ![Memory Chip fields](https://github.com/Jericho1060/sb-energy-management/blob/main/pictures/MemoryChip.jpg?raw=true)